aswinaus/Reinforcement-Learning/README.md

 The RL loop computes a reward signal (e.g., classification accuracy, helpfulness, domain fit) and uses it to update LoRA adapters — not the full model.

-This way, you adapt the model to your domain using very few trainable parameters, keeping compute and cost low while achieving strong task specialization.
+This way, we adapt the model to our domain using very few trainable parameters keeping compute and cost low while achieving strong task specialization.

 Typical versioned model lifecycle